TheoW03/TheoW03/README.md

 I know how to code in Python JS,HTML,CSS, Java, C#

-I been doing alot of gamedev. hope to make a Flash games site using unity web GL
+I been doing alot of gamedev.
+And I love it.